averagegalmarcy/Blog/content/blog/About-me/index.md

 date: '2019-01-03'
 ---

-I am a budding junior developer that has a passion for food, dogs, and napping!
+I am a budding JavaScript developer that has a passion for food, dogs, and napping!
 I created this blog to detail my experience as a complete newbie in the coding world.

 Some quick things about me!